LoopKit/loopdocs/docs/loop-3/omnipod.md

 Caveats:

+* If you have "Black Dot" Omnipod 5 Pods - these cannot be completely silenced, see warning above
 * You must remember to disable Silence Pod if you want to hear Notifications and Confidence Reminders as Pod beeps in addition to alerts on your phone
 * The settings you have under Notifications and Confidence Reminders are not changed, the Pod beeps associated with them are simply silenced while Silence Pod is Enabled